-Z 07.03 - Mapping of Core Business Lines to legal entities (FUNC 3): Instructions concerning specific positions
+Z 07.03 - Mapping of Core Business Lines to legal entities (FUNC 3)

+Instructions concerning specific positions

 The combination of values reported in columns 0020 and 0040 of this template forms a primary key which has to be unique for each row of the template.

-Only relevant legal entitiesentities contributing materially to the provision of a critical function shall be reported in this template.
+Only the business lines of relevant legal entities shall be reported in this template.